Eunsong/SpinDynamicsSimulator/README.md

 Number of threads need not be specified.
 Default vaule is the number of available processors in the system where the main program is executed.
-Example of topology file(.top), run parameter file(.sdp), and spin configuration file(.cnf) are in the example folder.
-Usage example can also be displayed by executing the code with --help (or -h) flag :
+Example of topology file(*.top*), run parameter file(*.sdp*), and spin configuration file(*.cnf*) are in the example folder.
+Usage example can also be displayed by executing the code with *--help* (or *-h*) flag :

     java Run --help

-Run code generates four different output files: simulation information file (.info), spin trajectory file (.trj), final spin configuration file (.cnf) and system energy file (.eng).
-Note that .eng file is not generated for linear type simulations.
+Run code generates four different output files: simulation information file (.info), spin trajectory file (*.trj*), final spin configuration file (*.cnf*) and system energy file (*.eng*).
+Note that *.eng* file is not generated for linear type simulations.
 All these files use same common file name defined with -o flag.
-For instance, "-o out" will create: out.info, out.trj, out.cnf, and out.eng.
-Once simulation is done, spin-wave spectrum can be computed from output trajectory data(.trj file) using ComputeSpinWave.java code along with the .info file generated from the simulation.
+For instance, "*-o out*" will create: *out.info*, *out.trj*, *out.cnf*, and *out.eng*.
+Once simulation is done, spin-wave spectrum can be computed from output trajectory data(*.trj* file) using ComputeSpinWave.java code along with the .info file generated from the simulation.
 To do this, one can type in the following commands :

     java ComputeSpinWave -i [input name(need .info and .trj)] -t [topology file] -nk [number of k-space grids] -kx [bx direction component] -ky [by component] -kz [bz component] -nw [number of frequency space grids] -dw [size of each frequency grid] -o [output name]